Join Emily’s Readers’ Group

 When was trusting one’s advisors gullible, and when was it wise?
 How on earth did one know?
 How on earth could one know?

 Maximus blew out a breath and turned to ring for his valet—and discovered that Faerie godmothers did exist, because one was standing in the middle of his bedchamber.

-He knew she was a Faerie godmother because her eyes were black.
+He knew she was a Faerie godmother because her eyes were black, as in entirely black.
 No whites, no colored irises, just pure black.
-Her clothing was a little odd, too.
-The gown looked like something Queen Elizabeth might have worn.
+And her clothing was a little odd, too.
+It looked like something Queen Elizabeth might have worn.

 His Faerie godmother didn’t look very pleased to be in his bedchamber.
 “Well?” she said in a brisk, impatient voice.
 “What do you choose?”

-Maximus was so flabbergasted that he almost obeyed his mother and said ‘persuasive speech.’
+Maximus was so flabbergasted that he almost obeyed his mother and said “persuasive speaking.”
 Fortunately, he managed to close his mouth in time.

 “Well?” the Faerie said again, somehow making the word sharp and hissing even though it held no esses.

-Maximus had been so certain that Faerie godmothers didn’t exist that he’d given no thought as to what he’d like to wish for, but he knew it wasn’t persuasive speech.
+Maximus had been so certain that Faerie godmothers didn’t exist that he’d given no thought as to what wish he’d like, but he knew it wasn’t persuasive speaking.
 He wanted something that would make his life easier.
 But what?

 He stared at the woman, thinking about his estates and his tenants and his bailiffs and his stewards and his men of business—and then he knew what it was that he most wanted.
 “I wish to be able to tell when people are lying.”

 “Done.”
 The Faerie gave a flick of her fingers.